 A CLOSER LOOK—Jeff Steffen, left, of Union, Ky., University of Kentucky sophomore Michelle Steffen and senior concrete-industry management major Andy Steffen view the inner workings of the MTSU Solar Boat during the Engineering Technology Open House April 29 outside the Tom H. Jackson Building.

-photo by News and Public Affairs
+photo by News & Media Relations

-NSF names MTSU as top site for
+NSF names MTSU as top site for physics teachers

 by Randy Weiler

 MTSU's Department of Physics and Astronomy has become a National Science Foundation-funded Physics Teacher Education Coalition site.

 "This is a great achievement for the department and places us among the top programs in the country,"; said Dr. Ron Henderson, department chair.
 "There are currently only 12 PhysTEC sites in the nation, and this round of (NSF) funding increases the total by just three (among 50 university applications).

 "This further demonstrates the high quality of the faculty and programs at MTSU in physics and astronomy.";

 Henderson said MTSU's physics and astronomy department will be joining similar departments at the University of North Carolina-Chapel Hill, Cornell, Arizona, Colorado and Arkansas with the distinction.